-However, chronological ordering does not always hold in history, Today symbiotic\ ordering actually is current in history in the sense that a contemporary situation is taken as the point of departure for acquiring an understanding of a similar case in history.
-Certainly, children will better understand the reasons the 1820 settlers had for coming to South Africa if they are aware of how mechanization in our own industries leads to a reduction in employment opportunities, e.g., for non-white workers who then are forced to find refuge elsewhere.
+point of departure for acquiring an understanding of a similar case in history.
+Certainly, children will better understand the reasons the 1820 settlers had for coming to South Africa, if they are aware of how mechanization in our own industries leads to a reduction in employment opportunities, e.g., for non-white workers who then are forced to find refuge elsewhere.
 In such cases, the teacher begins with a contemporary situation and then looks for a correlated one in the past.

-Another possibility is that the teacher analyze the factors giving rise to a particular historical event in which case he first will analyze the content.
-Here we cut into another form of ordering content, namely, the linear, which means an analytic-synthetic building up of an idea.
-Thus, in this ordering of the learning content, the teacher analyzes it in detail to be able to reconstitute it into a comprehensible whole.
-Linear ordering is clearly correlated with example as a basic form.
-Ordinarily a teacher uses the example in his lesson to represent the particular features, characteristics and requirements to be disclosed after which they are united again into a whole image.
+Another possibility is that the teacher analyzes the factors giving rise to a historical event, in which case, he/she will first analyze the content.
+Here, we cut into another form of ordering content, i.e., the linear, which means an analytic-synthetic building up of an idea.
+Thus, in this ordering, the teacher analyzes the content in detail to be able to reconstitute it into a comprehensible whole.
+Linear ordering is correlated with example, as a basic form.
+Ordinarily, a teacher uses the example in his/her lesson to represent the features, characteristics, and requirements to be disclosed, after which they are united again into a whole image.